 Acute bronchitis is frequently a component of an upper respiratory infection (URI) caused by rhinovirus Common Cold The common cold is an acute, usually afebrile, self-limited viral infection causing upper respiratory symptoms, such as rhinorrhea, cough, and sore throat.
 Diagnosis is clinical.
 Handwashing... read more , parainfluenza Parainfluenza Virus Infections Parainfluenza viruses include several closely related viruses that cause many respiratory illnesses varying from the common cold to an influenza-like syndrome or pneumonia; croup is the most... read more , influenza A or B virus Influenza Influenza is a viral respiratory infection causing fever, coryza, cough, headache, and malaise.
 Mortality is possible during seasonal epidemics, particularly among high-risk patients (eg, those... read more , respiratory syncytial virus Respiratory Syncytial Virus (RSV) and Human Metapneumovirus Infections Respiratory syncytial virus and human metapneumovirus infections cause seasonal lower respiratory tract disease, particularly in infants and young children.
 Disease may be asymptomatic, mild... read more , coronavirus Coronaviruses and Acute Respiratory Syndromes (MERS and SARS) Coronaviruses are enveloped RNA viruses that cause respiratory illnesses of varying severity from the common cold to fatal pneumonia.
 Numerous coronaviruses, first discovered in domestic poultry... read more , or human metapneumovirus Respiratory Syncytial Virus (RSV) and Human Metapneumovirus Infections Respiratory syncytial virus and human metapneumovirus infections cause seasonal lower respiratory tract disease, particularly in infants and young children.
 Disease may be asymptomatic, mild... read more .
 Bacteria, such as Mycoplasma pneumoniae Mycoplasmas Mycoplasmas are ubiquitous bacteria that differ from other prokaryotes in that they lack a cell wall.
-Mycoplasma pneumoniae is a common cause of pneumonia, particularly community-acquired pneumonia... read more , Bordetella pertussis Pertussis Pertussis is a highly communicable disease occurring mostly in children and adolescents and caused by the gram-negative bacterium Bordetella pertussis.
-Symptoms are initially those of nonspecific... read more , and Chlamydia pneumoniae C. pneumoniae Three species of Chlamydia cause human disease, including sexually transmitted infections and respiratory infections.
-All are susceptible to macrolides (eg, azithromycin), tetracyclines (eg... read more , cause less than 5% of cases; these sometimes occur in outbreaks.
-Acute bronchitis is part of the spectrum of illness that occurs with SARS-CoV-2 infection, and testing for this virus is appropriate in the current pandemic.
+Mycoplasma pneumoniae is a common cause of pneumonia, particularly community-acquired... read more , Bordetella pertussis Pertussis Pertussis is a highly communicable disease occurring mostly in children and adolescents and caused by the gram-negative bacterium Bordetella pertussis.
+Symptoms are initially those of... read more , and Chlamydia pneumoniae Chlamydia pneumoniae Three species of Chlamydia cause human disease, including sexually transmitted infections and respiratory infections.
+Diagnosis depends on species; culture, nucleic acid amplification... read more , cause less than 5% of cases; these sometimes occur in outbreaks.
+Acute bronchitis is part of the spectrum of illness that occurs with SARS-CoV-2 infection, and testing for this virus is appropriate.
 Fever, myalgias, sore throat, gastrointestinal symptoms, and loss of smell and taste are more common with the SARS-CoV-2 virus than others.

 Acute inflammation of the tracheobronchial tree in patients with underlying chronic bronchial disorders (eg, asthma Asthma Asthma is a disease of diffuse airway inflammation caused by a variety of triggering stimuli resulting in partially or completely reversible bronchoconstriction.
 Symptoms and signs include dyspnea... read more , chronic obstructive pulmonary disease [COPD] Chronic Obstructive Pulmonary Disease (COPD) Chronic obstructive pulmonary disease (COPD) is airflow limitation caused by an inflammatory response to inhaled toxins, often cigarette smoke.
 Alpha-1 antitrypsin deficiency and various occupational... read more , bronchiectasis Bronchiectasis Bronchiectasis is dilation and destruction of larger bronchi caused by chronic infection and inflammation.
 Common causes are cystic fibrosis, immune defects, and recurrent infections, though... read more , cystic fibrosis Cystic Fibrosis Cystic fibrosis is an inherited disease of the exocrine glands affecting primarily the gastrointestinal and respiratory systems.
 It leads to chronic lung disease, exocrine pancreatic insufficiency... read more ) is considered an acute exacerbation of that disorder rather than acute bronchitis.
 In these patients, the etiology, treatment, and outcome differ from those of acute bronchitis.